Kashu7100/Qualia2.0/examples/reinforcement_learning/dueling_network/README.md

 # [MountainCar-v0](https://github.com/openai/gym/wiki/MountainCar-v0)
-Get an under powered car to the top of a hill (top = 0.5 position)
+The objective is to get an under powered car to the top of a hill (top = 0.5 position)

 <p align="center">
   <img src="/assets/mountaincar_random.gif">